Transportation in Tuscany: Rental Car, Train, Bus, Bike & More

 Let’s talk about some of the best Tuscan transportation modes and how and what you can choose to make your stay in our beautiful countryside, a memory you will treasure for a lifetime.

-Travel By Train:
+Travel By Public Transportation

 Traveling by train is the option many travelers prefer.
 There are three different main lines and they take you from Roma to Parma and back with many stops along the way.
 Traveling by train is a good way to get a lot of sight-seeing all over the Tuscan province done, especially if seeking out the more well-known tourist destinations.